 I tried pan-frying and baking, and to my surprise, baking gave better results in flavor.
 I assume it’s because the potato cooks more thoroughly in the oven.

 For the texture to come out just right, it is crucial to process the cauliflower-potato mixture until it starts to form a ball.
 It will be slightly sticky when you touch it, but not to a point where it sticks all over your fingers.
 You should be able to see some texture.
 If the mixture is not processed enough, the patties will easily fall apart.
 On the other hand, if over-processed, the patties will be a bit mushy.

 I developed this recipe in partnership with Grabease.
 If you haven’t heard of Grabease, they started with ergonomic baby utensils and now have a full range of feeding gears, including toddler utensils.
-The divided silicone bowl pictured above has the best suction among any baby bowls/dishes I used.
-Don’t forget to click this link and use code “WHITEBLANKSPACE” for 15% off.
+The divided silicone bowl pictured above has the best suction among any baby bowls/dishes I tried so far.

 These cauliflower and potato fritters are great for blw, but they're also enjoyed by adults.